libgfxinit - Native Graphics Initialization¶

 select GFX_GMA_ANALOG_I2C_HDMI_B # or select GFX_GMA_ANALOG_I2C_HDMI_C # or select GFX_GMA_ANALOG_I2C_HDMI_D

-between the physical ports and these entries depends on the hardware
+The mapping between the physical ports and these entries depends on

-implementation and can be recovered by testing or studying the output
+the hardware implementation and can be recovered by testing or

 Each board has to implement the package

 ports : HW.GFX.GMA.Display_Probing.Port_List;